CLAIRE-Labo/python-ml-research-template/README.md

-# lab_name-project-template
+# MLO Project Template

 ## Overview

-_[EDIT ME.
-A description of your project.]_

-This repo is template for starting python research projects at the <lab-name> lab with hardware acceleration.
+This repo is template for starting python research projects at the EPFL MLO lab with hardware acceleration.
 It features and encourages good practices for:

 - Reproducible environments that can be used/deployed on multiple platforms with hardware acceleration.